hamptonpieryc/website/content/docs/club-rules.md

 dogs.

 **5.** Members may not leave clothing in the Club.
-Members’ property, including any equipment that has been lef in the Sail Locker or in any part of the Club premises for a period of six months without payment of any fees that are due may be disposed of by the Club; such property will be listed on the Club notice board for a period of not less than three months prior to disposal.
+Members’ property, including any equipment that has been left in the Sail Locker or in any part of the Club premises for a period of six months without payment of any fees that are due may be disposed of by the Club; such property will be listed on the Club notice board for a period of not less than three months prior to disposal.
 Clothing may be destroyed at the discretion of a Club Officer.